 Making ichigo sando for a loved one?
 Or perhaps for Valentine's day or a birthday?
 Then this heart shaped design is perfect!

-Simply cut triangles at the top of 3 of the strawberries.
+Trim the stems and cut triangles at the top center of 3 of the strawberries.

 Lay the heart shaped strawberries on their sides diagonally across the cream coated bread.
 (If you want to make a clearer division between each heart, place some cream in the triangle cut.)